Cooper Lake (Washington)

-Cooper Lake is an alpine freshwater lake located on the southern stretch of the Alpine Lakes Wilderness in Kittitas County, Washington.
+Cooper Lake is an alpine freshwater lake located on the southern stretch outside of the Alpine Lakes Wilderness in Kittitas County, Washington.
 Because of its proximity to Cle Elum Lake and Kachess Lake, Cooper Lake is a popular area for hiking, camping and fishing.
 Cooper Lake, where two-pole fishing is permitted, is stocked annually with Kokanee salmon and several species of trout fish.
 Cooper Lake is the starting point for trails that lead to other Alpine lakes in the vicinity, including the Pete Lake and Spectacle Lake at the base of Chikamin Peak.

 Location

 Cooper Lake is located approximately 3.5 miles from Salmon La Sac road, east of Snoqualmie Pass and The Summit at Snoqualmie on Interstate 90.
 The trailhead to other lakes is located past the Owhi Campground on the northwest shore along Cooper River starting towards Pete Lake.
-Cooper Lake is situated within the Alpine Lakes Wilderness, on land managed by the Okanogan–Wenatchee National Forest.
+Cooper Lake is two miles outside the Alpine Lakes Wilderness in the Okanogan–Wenatchee National Forest, on land managed by the National Forest Service.